Rhode Island is known for its plentiful supply of beautiful beaches, harbors, and National Historic Landmarks.

 It may be the smallest member of New England, but it’s rich with history, culture, and plenty of interesting facts.

-Whether you’re a Rhode Island resident looking to learn more about your home, or a fan of the Ocean State, or simply an enthusiastic collector of interesting information, here are 21 fun facts about Rhode Island for YOU!
+Whether you’re a Rhode Island resident looking to learn more about your home, or a fan of the Ocean State and all of its wonderful national parks, or simply an enthusiastic collector of interesting information, here are 21 fun facts about Rhode Island for YOU!

 Hey!
 Want more great Rhode Island content?
 Check out our other posts!

 - 17 Best Places to Visit in Rhode Island

 - An Insider Guide to Rhode Island National Parks

 1. Rhode Island is the smallest state in the US.

 With a total area of 1,214 square miles, Rhode Island is the smallest of the United States of America.